yuval-g/RAG/deployment/docs/DEPLOYMENT_GUIDE.md

    - Switch traffic gradually
    - Rollback if issues occur

-For more detailed information, see the individual component documentation in this directory.
+For more detailed information, see the individual component documentation in this directory.irectory.